 House Bill 194 takes a statute meant to provide information about miscarriage, inserts nonmedical language, and applies it to a person who has an abortion.

-The language in this measure may impose new restrictions on abortion that could make compliance impossible.
+This measure may impose new restrictions on abortion that could make compliance impossible.